gravitational/workshop/k8sprod.md

 Kubernetes's OOM killer killed the container, so if the application running inside it leaks memory gradually, it will restart.

-Kubernetes also allows to configure quotas per namespace and utilizes intelligent scheduling algorithm to ensure that pods are distributed across the cluster nodes appropriately.
+Kubernetes also allows you to configure quotas per namespace and uses an intelligent scheduling algorithm to ensure that pods are distributed across the cluster nodes appropriately.
 For example, it won't schedule a pod on a node if that pod's quota request exceeds resources available on the node.

-Proper quotas configuration is mandatory to ensure smooth sailing in production.
-Check Kubernetes resources for more information:
+Proper quotas configuration is mandatory for ensuring smooth sailing in production.
+Check these Kubernetes resources for more information:

 https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/
 https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/

 ### Anti-Pattern: Putting Configuration Inside Image

-Oftentimes an application needs a configuration file to run.
+Often an application needs a configuration file to run.
 It might be tempting to just put the configuration file alongside your program inside the container:

 ```bash
 $ cd prod/config